ConEmu/ConEmu.github.io/en/FAQ-2.md

 * Implements hosting of GUI applications in a ConEmu tab, etc.
 * Implements ANSI X3.64 with xterm 256 color extension.
 * Implements "Change prompt text cursor position with Left Click".
-* And any other existing or future «inprocess» features.
+* And any other existing or future ‘inprocess’ features.